 - Preheat oven to 200F or 100 C.

-- Put the egg whites in a large bowl with the salt and beat on medium speed until the whites form soft peaks and hold the lift (do not bent).
-Add sugar slowly while beating continuously at medium speed, then continue beating at high speed for about 8-10 minutes, until it looks silky and smooth and when rub between your fingers do not feel any sugar grain.
+- Put the egg whites in a large bowl with the salt and beat on medium speed until the whites form soft peaks and hold the lift (do not bend).
+Add sugar slowly while beating continuously at medium speed, then continue beating at high speed for about 8-10 minutes, until it looks silky and smooth and then rubs between your fingers do not feel any sugar grain.